 On August 7, 2015, we entered into a new Loan and Security Agreement pursuant to which we refinanced our 2013 term loan facility with Oxford Finance LLC and Silicon Valley Bank for an aggregate amount of up to \$15 million, which we refer to as the 2015 term loan facility.
 The first \$10 million tranche of this new loan facility was made available to us immediately upon the closing and was used in part to retire all \$4.1 million of our existing term loan debt outstanding on the closing date, and to settle closing costs with the lenders.
-The remaining \$5 million, referred to as the second tranche, will be made available to us until March 31, 2016, for draw down upon the announcement of a qualified out-license or co-development arrangement for arhalofenate, our gout therapy drug candidate, which includes an upfront payment of not less than \$35,000,000 (the "second draw milestone").
-As of the filing date of this Form 10-K, management does not expect to be able to draw down on the second tranche before its expiration on March 31, 2016.
+The remaining \$5 million, referred to as the second tranche, was available to us until March 31, 2016, for draw down upon the announcement of a qualified out-license or co-development arrangement for arhalofenate, our gout therapy drug candidate, which includes an upfront payment of not less than \$35.0 million (the "second draw milestone").
+The \$5 million second tranche expired unused in March 2016 as the second draw milestone was not achieved.

 The first loan tranche bears interest at 8.77%, a rate determined on the advance date as being the greater of (i) 8.75% and (ii) the sum of 8.47% and the 90 day U.S. LIBOR rate reported in the Wall Street Journal three business days prior to the funding date of the first tranche.
 Under the first tranche, we are required to make 12 monthly interest only payments after the funding date followed by a repayment schedule equal to 36 equal monthly payments of interest and principal.
-If drawn, the second tranche would bear interest using the same rate formula as the first tranche and will amortize pursuant to a repayment schedule that is coterminous with the amortization period of the first tranche.
-Upon maturity of each tranche, the remaining balance of such tranche and a final payment equal to 6.50% of the original principal amount advanced of the applicable tranche are payable.
+Upon maturity, the remaining loan balance and a final payment equal to 6.50% of the original principal amount advanced are payable.